 The effects are seen clearly in the January 2018 data.
 That month, 30,150 tons of scrap plastics left the port district, a decrease of 55 percent.
 Of that amount, only 7 percent went to China, 14 percent to Hong Kong and 80 percent to the rest of the world.

 Other countries increased their imports, but it wasn’t enough to fully absorb the material that would have otherwise gone to China.
-Previous analyses by Plastics Recycling Update and industry groups have painted the same picture on nationwide basis.
+Previous analyses by Plastics Recycling Update, sister publication to Resource Recycling, and industry groups have painted the same picture on nationwide basis.

 But a deeper look – on a polymer-by-polymer basis – shows some plastics leaving the L.A. area had an easier time finding a new overseas home than others.